Skip to main content

 • [Ignore]: Excludes a property or entity from CRD generation

-• [EmbeddedResource]: Marks a property as an embedded Kubernetes resource
+• [EmbeddedResource]: Marks a property as an embedded Kubernetes resource.
+The property type is never traversed; the schema is always an opaque embedded type: object.

 Example with Multiple Attributes